appium/appium-xcuitest-driver/docs/reference/execute-methods.md

 #### Returned Result

 A list of apps, where each item is a map where keys are bundle identifiers and values are maps of platform-specific app properties.
 Having `UIFileSharingEnabled` set to `true` in the app properties map means this app supports files upload and download into its `documents` container.
-Read [Pushing/Pulling files](https://appium.io/docs/en/writing-running-appium/ios/ios-xctest-file-movement/) for more details.
+Read the [File Transfer](../guides/file-transfer.md) guide for more details.

 ### mobile: clearApp